 1. Enter the answer to each of your questions in the Correct column.
 You may opt to use the tab key on your keyboard to advance your cursor.

-2. Points- Enter a point value for the answer choice, note that the system does support decimal point values, i.e. 1.5, 2.3, 1.2, etc.
+2. Weight- Enter a point value for the answer choice, note that the system does support decimal point values, i.e. 1.5, 2.3, 1.2, etc.

-4. After all your answers are entered, click Save.
+7. After all your answers are entered, click Save or Next to move on.

 Follow these guidelines: